beckyw5/ai-python/documentation/dictionary.md

 - is a search algorithm.
 - which always expands the shallowest node in the frontier.

+Class
+- is a way to generate objects in Python
+    ```python
+    class StackFrontier():      // Class
+        def __init__(self):     // Function
+            self.frontier = []  // empty list

+        def add(self, node):    // Function
+            self.frontier.append(node)
+    ```
+- it refers to Object-Oriented Programming, where the idea here is I want to create an object that is able to store all my Frontier Data.
+And I would like to have functions, also known as methods, that I can use to manipulate the object.

 Depth-First Search (DFS)
 - is a search algorithm.
 - that always expands the deepest node in the frontier.